Master of Science in Clinical Mental Health Counseling

 Graduate Certificate Program

-Those students completing a graduate certificate will be presented an official certificate when the program of study is completed.
+Those students completing a Graduate Certificate (for credit) will be presented an official certificate when the program of study is completed.

 GRADUATE CERTIFICATE IN COUNSELING FOR CHURCH LEADERS